huskyloveme/Batch-processing-on-GCP-with-data-Tiki.vn/README.md

 **NOTE:**
-_Cause of security, I am not upload key.json file on folder cloud function, you can take it in your cloud google console_
+_Cause of security, I am not upload key.json file on folder cloud function, you can take it from your cloud google console_